2024 Southport stabbings: Misinformation and riots

 In the immediate aftermath of the attack, misinformation about the identity of the attacker began to spread widely on social media, including an incorrect name.
 Claims that the suspect was a Muslim migrant or asylum seeker were rapidly spread by right-wing accounts.
 The claims were propagated by Channel3Now, a news aggregation website with a past history of spreading misinformation.

 On the evening of 30 July, the same evening as a vigil was held for the victims, hundreds of protesters gathered outside Southport Mosque on St Luke's Road, less than 400 m from the scene of the attack.
 The protest quickly turned violent and people began attacking the mosque with bricks, bottles, and rocks, set a police vehicle on fire, and looted a corner shop.
 Merseyside Police believed the group to be supporters of the English Defence League, although the EDL has ceased to exist in a formal sense since 2013.
 Merseyside Police reported that 39 officers were injured; 27 were hospitalised and 8 sustained serious injuries.

 The riot was widely condemned.
 Starmer said in a post on X that the group had "hijacked the vigil for the victims with violence and thuggery" and "insulted the community as it grieves", and that those involved would "feel the full force of the law".
 Hurley said on BBC Radio 4's Today that the rioters were not local residents, but were "thugs who'd got the train in".
 Dozens of local residents gathered on the morning of 31 July to clean up the destruction and repair damage.
 Over the next few days, protests and riots spread to towns and cities across England, and to Belfast in Northern Ireland, eventually leading to over 1,000 arrests.

 Inquest

 The inquest into the three deaths was opened at Bootle Town Hall on 7 August by senior coroner Julie Goulding.
 The inquest was adjourned pending the outcome of the judicial process.

+Inspired incidents

+In August 2024, a man in Christchurch, Dorset, stabbed a 9-year-old girl outside his home; he had read about the rioting in the aftermath of the stabbings and researched a local dance class.
+In June 2025, a Cardiff teenager who had saved images of Rudakubana on his phone and expressed his desire to commit a similar attack was arrested for plotting to bomb an Oasis concert.
+Two months later, another teenager in Kirkby was arrested after calling the police and telling them he wanted to reenact Rudakubana's attack; he had purchased knives.